dynamicexpresso/DynamicExpresso/README.md

 ### Return value

 You can parse and execute void expression (without a return value) or you can return any valid .NET type.
+When parsing an expression you can specify the expected expression return type.
+For example you can write:

+	var target = new Interpreter();

+	double result = target.Eval<double>("Math.Pow(x, y) + 5",
+											new Parameter("x", typeof(double), 10),
+											new Parameter("y", typeof(double), 2));

-The built-in parser can understand the return type of any given expression so you can check if the expression returns what you expect.
+The built-in parser can also understand the return type of any given expression so you can check if the expression returns what you expect.

 ### Variables